Founder Interviews

 Interviews

-Eric and Christina bring complementary skills and sensibilities to the Tula Foundation.
+Eric and Christina bring complementary skills and sensibilities to Tula.
 Both are trained in biology, but whereas Eric favors the analytic and engineering side of things—genomics, instrumentation, mathematical modeling, infrastructure—Christina is more the natural historian.
 If you were to dissect Tula’s tagline, Eric is more “Innovation & Solutions” and Christina is more “in the Public Interest”, particularly as regards maintaining relationships with Tula’s partners and local communities.

 Eric Says